 - Large server network – Digital nomads do a lot of traveling, so the more servers a VPN offers, the better your internet access will be.

 - Unlimited bandwidth – Some VPNs restrict how much bandwidth you can use, leaving you unencrypted and unprotected the minute you run out.

 - Unmonitored web access – You don’t want a VPN monitoring how fast your connection is or restricting access based on what files you download.
 This is doubly true if you do a lot of P2P file sharing.

 - Zero-logging policy – VPNs can log your activity just like an ISP.
 To ensure your data stays safe, the best VPNs have a zero-logging policy that promises no sensitive data is ever stored on their servers.

 ExpressVPN knows that digital nomads are crazy about speed.
 Private internet access isn’t enough, you have to be able to upload and download at respectable rates, otherwise each day of work will be an exercise in frustration.
-To cater to these needs, ExpressVPN deploys a network of hundreds of servers spread across 94 different countries, one of the widest distribution nets in the industry.
+To cater to these needs, ExpressVPN deploys a network of 3,000+ servers spread across 94 different countries, one of the widest distribution nets in the industry.
 You’ll always have access to a fast server, no matter where you happen to be traveling.
 ExpressVPN makes it easy to connect, too, with built-in speed tests and a fast one-click network button on all versions of its software.